 This Statement has been prepared on the cash receipts and disbursements basis of accounting, modified to record the Trust Fund's share in the pooled cash and investments at fair value (modified cash basis of accounting).
-Accordingly, net investment income includes realized and unrealized investment income/loss.
+Accordingly, net investment income includes the Trust Fund's share of realized and unrealized investment income/loss.